Vignesh-I-PV/Test-RLH-Design-Central/context.md

 in the `CREATE TABLE`, as `NOT NULL` (matching the template's "Mandatory" tag exactly, safe now since it's a fresh table with no pre-existing rows to violate the constraint).
 The separate ALTER file was deleted; only `12_sc_master.sql` needs to be re-run for this table going forward.

+### 2026-07-27 — Two real bugs found from an actual failed SC Master upload
+User hit "Missing column(s): SC City,State" uploading a filled-in SC Master template.
+Root cause traced to the app's own template generator, `downloadTemplate()`: it joined column headers with `,` with **no CSV escaping at all**.
+Since "SC City,State" is itself a column *name* containing a comma, the generated file's header row was ambiguous/unquoted (`...,SC Name,SC City,State,SC Latitude,...`), so any CSV parser — the user's spreadsheet software, or this app's own `NDC_parseCsv` on re-upload — read it as two separate columns ("SC City" and "State"), not one.
+This is a systemic bug: **every** user downloading the SC Master template and re-uploading it would hit this, not user error.
+Fixed `downloadTemplate()` to properly CSV-escape (quote + double-up embedded quotes) any header containing a comma, quote, or newline — a general fix, not SC-City-State-specific, protecting against any future column name with the same issue.

+**Second bug caught proactively while inspecting the user's real (broken) file**: the real data used "0:00" (single-digit hour) for SC Opening/Closing Time, which `validateScMasterRows`' `timeOk` regex (`/^\d{2}:\d{2}$/`, strictly 2-digit hour) would have rejected as a *second* error immediately after the header issue was fixed.
+Relaxed to `/^\d{1,2}:\d{2}$/` (accepts both `0:00` and `00:00`) before the user could hit it on their next attempt.

+Also regenerated a corrected version of the user's actual submitted file (merging the CSV-split "SC City"/"State" columns back into one properly-quoted "SC City,State" column) so their 4 already-filled-in SCs (HBS, PYS, D5LS, SBLS) don't need to be re-entered by hand.